 - 5 Day Tour: The Best of Italy

 The Trevi Fountain

 The Trevi Fountain is one of Rome’s most beautiful and famous fountains.
-The fontana has its origins in 19 Bc, although the appearance it has now is from 1762.
+Fontana has its origins in 19 BC, although its current appearance originates from 1762.

 The Roman Colosseum

 Traveling to Rome itself is a walk through history, but you move directly 2000 years back in time as you enter the Colosseum.

 The primary highlight of Rome is the Colosseum, a grand amphitheatre that accommodated 65,000 individuals during ancient times.

 In this remarkable structure, gladiators engaged in combat with both each other and ferocious creatures within its arena.
 Within the expansive remains of the Colosseum, one has the opportunity to explore the seating sections, the central stage, and the subterranean chambers of this immense Roman amphitheatre.